Dahan-Wang/Rethinking-Flow-and-Diffusion-Bridge-Models-for-Speech-Enhancement/README.md

 # Rethinking Flow and Diffusion Bridge Models for Speech Enhancement

-This anonymous repository contains code and audio samples for the paper "**Rethinking Flow and Diffusion Bridge Models for Speech Enhancement**" submited to AAAI 2026.
-The code builds upon https://github.com/sp-uhh/sgmse.
+This repository contains the appendix, code, and audio samples for the **AAAI 2026 oral** paper: **Rethinking Flow and Diffusion Bridge Models for Speech Enhancement**.

+- Appendix: derivations, additional discussion, and experiment setup details.
+- Code: an initial release of the implementation; a more polished version will be provided soon.
+- This project builds upon: https://github.com/sp-uhh/sgmse

 ## Usage
 - For training: